ZEMUSHKA/lsml_hse/azure/docs/CREATE_CLUSTER.md

 `--create_shared` flag creates shared resources like virtual network (need to do it once throughout the course).

 `--create_aux` flag creates resources for virtual machines you create like IP address (need to do once per machine).

-If you recreate cluster you should omit these two flags!

 Create SOCKS proxy like here [Setup proxy for Chrome](SETUP_PROXY.md) for `cluster1` machine.